-- 2.8 Monmouthshire has a population of 95,164 based on the 2020 Office of National Statistics (ONS) mid-year estimate.
-As a predominantly rural county, the four primary settlements of Abergavenny, Caldicot, Chepstow and Monmouth account for over half of the population between them at 53%. - 2.9 In terms of population make-up, Monmouthshire has a median age of 48 years compared to 34 years in Cardiff, and has a significantly higher proportion of older age groups (65+) and a lower proportion of young adults (16-44) compared to the Welsh average.
+- 2.8 Monmouthshire has a population of 92,961 based on the 2021 Census.
+As a predominantly rural county, the four primary settlements of Abergavenny, Caldicot, Chepstow and Monmouth account for over half of the population between them at 52%. - 2.9 In terms of population make-up, Monmouthshire has a median age of 49 years compared to 34 years in Cardiff, and has a significantly higher proportion of older age groups (65+) and a lower proportion of young adults (16-44) compared to the Welsh average.
 The proportion of our population aged 65+ and 85+ is increasing well in excess of the Welsh average.
-For the County as a whole, the 2020 ONS mid-year population estimates identify that nearly 26% of the population is over 65 (compared to 21% in Wales), with 16% under 16 (18% in Wales) and just over 58% in the working age population group (16-64) (61% in Wales).
+The 2021 Census shows that the population aged 65+ has increased by 26% this compares to a Welsh average of 18%.
+For the County as a whole, the 2021 Census identifies that nearly 26% of the population is over 65 (compared to 21% in Wales), with 16% under 16 (18% in Wales) and just over 58% in the working age population group (16-64) (61% in Wales).
+The change in the population profile of Monmouthshire in the past 10 years is shown clearly in the population pyramid below.
 However, this differs by settlement across the County.
 The continuing trend for an ageing demographic is one of the key issues that Monmouthshire is facing.